Navigating the Ethics Review Landscape in Cameroon: A Comprehensive Guide for Researchers

 Law Governing Medical Research in Cameroon

-Cameroon has, since 2009, developed a comprehensive research governance framework and policy guidelines regarding medical research involving human subjects.
-In 2012, a letter from the Ministry of Public Health stipulated the conditions for implementing operational research in Cameroon.
-This letter was the pacesetter for Research Ethics Committees (RECs), with a Ministerial order on the creation and functioning of RECs, and the mandates of REC members were approved.
-This step-wise progress led to the recent law governing research involving human subjects in 2022.
-Law No. 2022/008 of April 27, 2022, is divided into eight chapters, covering areas from general provisions, guiding principles, and specific provisions for certain vulnerable populations, to the conservation of biological material and health-related data, roles of the investigator and promoter of a research project, specific provisions applicable to clinical trials, sanctions, and finally, transitional and final provisions.
+Cameroon has since 2009 (Decision N°0689/D/MINSANTE/SG/DROS of 29 July 2009) developed a comprehensive research governance framework and guidelines policies regarding medical research involving human subjects on the conditions for issuing the administrative Authorization of Research (AAR) in human health in Cameroon.
+In 2012, an order from the Ministry of Public Health (N°0977/A/MINSANTE/SESP/SG/DROS/ of 18 April 2012) stipulated the conditions for implementing operational research in Cameroon.
+This was the pacesetter for REC the creation, organization and functioning of Research Ethics Committees for human health within the structures of the Ministry in charge of Public Health with the mandates of REC members approved.
+This step-wise progress lead to the recent law governing research involving human subjects in 2022.
+Law No. 2022/008 of April 27, 2022, breaks down into eight chapters covering areas from general provisions, guiding principles, specific provisions for certain vulnerable populations, conservation of biological material and health-related data, roles of the investigator and promoter of a research project, specific provisions applicable to clinical trials, sanctions, and finally, transitional and final provisions.
 This legal framework not only sets the stage for ethical research but also provides a solid base for accountability and sanctions in cases of deviations and violations.
 Some key takeaways from the law include:

 • It covers a broad spectrum of research, including traditional or alternative medicine and studies in human and social sciences.